Workshop on Meta-Programming Techniques and ReflectionMETA 2017

 In short, we invite contributions to the workshop on a wide range of topics related to design, implementation, and application of reflective APIs and meta-programming techniques, as well as empirical studies and typing for such systems and languages.

 This workshop welcomes the presentation of new ideas and emerging problems as well as mature work as part of a mini-conference format.
 Furthermore, we plan interactive brainstorming and demonstration sessions between the formal presentations to enable an active exchange of ideas.
+Therefore, we seek the following kinds of publications:

 - technical paper: max.
 8 pages, excluding references